juanjnc/clonehoot/README.md

  - You must not alter the **TOPIC**, **TEST**, **TITLE**, **answer** and **correct** keywords
  - You may change the position of the correct answer in the list
  - You may have any number of questions, must have at least 1
+ - The **TITLE** can be a picture in png format.
+Place the picture in the same folder and fill the **TITLE** with the name and extension.